pschupp/Parsebio-scRNA-seq-workflow/README.md

 - during index PCR temperature can range from 55 to 70C.
 TODO: compare the length of sequence we ordered with Adapterama I paper!
 - extension time of 30s for up to 500bp, 45s for fragments larger than 500bp

-## Decision made during wet lab procedure
+## Decisions made during wet lab procedure
 - TODO: what was the DNA input
 - TODO: get incubation time & length
 - TODO: what adapter concentration was used (dependent on DNA input), with stubby adapter should use more.